-145 Location of oral hearing
+144 Location of oral hearing

-An oral hearing must be held in a location within the area of jurisdiction of the municipality where the land affected by the decision is located, but may not be held in the office of the Municipal Planning Tribunal or the Land Development Officer authorised in terms of section 35(2) of the Act whose decision is under appeal.
+An oral hearing must be held in a location within the area of jurisdiction of the Municipality but must not be held where the Municipal Planning Tribunal sits or the office of the Land Development Officer whose decision is under appeal.

-146 Presentation of each party's case
+145 Presentation of each party's case

-- Each party has the right to present evidence and make arguments in support of that party's case. - (2) The appellant will have the opportunity to present evidence and make arguments first, followed by the Municipal Planning Tribunal or the Land Development Officer.
+- (1) Each party has the right to present evidence and make arguments in support of that party's case. - (2) The appellant will have the opportunity to present evidence and make arguments first, followed by the Municipal Planning Tribunal or the Land Development Officer.

-147 Witnesses
+146 Witnesses

-- (1) Each party may call witnesses to give evidence before the panel. - (2) A witness may not be present at the hearing before giving evidence unless the witness is: - (a) an expert witness in the proceedings; - (b) a party to the appeal; or

-(c) a representative of a party to the appeal.
+- (1) Each party may call witnesses to give evidence before the panel. - (2) A witness may not be present at the hearing before giving evidence unless the witness is: - (a) an expert witness in the proceedings; - (b) a party to the appeal; or - (c) a representative of a party to the appeal.

-148 Proceeding in absence of party
+147 Proceeding in absence of party